leocov-dev/tadpoles-backup/README.md

 ## Development

-Install Go version specified in `.go-version` (recommended to use [goenv](https://github.com/syndbg/goenv))
+Install Go version specified in `go.mod` or use [goenv](https://github.com/syndbg/goenv) to manage go versions.

 ```
-$ make dev
+# build for your platform only and run.
-$ bin/tadpoles-backup --help
+$ make && bin/tadpoles-backup --help
 ```

-The latest development branch is always in the format: `release-v1.0.0`.

 ## Notes